 ‘How amazing!’ – I thought.
 I had seen women everywhere in Guatemala carrying impossibly voluminous loads of every thing you can imagine atop their heads.
 While carrying these loads, they turn their heads back and forth to look both ways before crossing the street.
 They bend down to pick something up — they grab their children’s hands and walk briskly — all while balancing these incredible loads upon their heads!

 I brought a large basket home with me, and have enjoyed since carrying it on top of my head whenever I get the chance.
-I learned from women in Guatemala that when you are carrying a particularly heavy load, you can form a bandana-type cloth in a ring, and place it in between your head and the bottom of the basket.
+I learned from women in Guatemala that when you are carrying a particularly heavy load, you can form a bandana-type cloth into a ring, and place it in between your head and the bottom of the basket, to make it protect the head a little bit from sharp protrusions from a very heavy basket.

 What’s that?
 You’ve already grown up so your bones are static?